 These are all of the books I have published.
 They are all available on Amazon as either ebooks or paperback.
-They’re listed in chronological order within a media type (i.e. series, novels, and anthologies) and a few words describe the story behind each of them.
+They’re listed in chronological order and a few words describe the story behind the stories.
 I never thought I’d enjoy anything as much as I have loved writing these books and short stories.

 The Unveiled Series.